Showcase fresh or frozen fruit in a delicious, easy dessert!

 - Preheat oven to 350F.
 Pour the melted butter into an 8 inch (20cm) square baking pan and set aside.

-- Make the batter by putting the flour, baking powder, salt and 1/2 teaspoon (2.5 mL) of the ground cardamom or cinnamon in a medium-sized bowl.
+- Make the batter by putting the flour, baking powder, sugar, salt and 1/2 teaspoon (2.5 mL) of the ground cardamom or cinnamon in a medium-sized bowl.
 Combine the milk and vanilla extract and pour over flour mixture, stirring until a smooth batter forms.
 Pour the batter mixture over the butter in the pan but do not stir.

 - In another medium-sized bowl, toss the peach slices and blueberries with the remaining cardamom or cinnamon and scatter them evenly over the batter.
 Sprinkle the brown sugar over the top.